Beginner’s Guide to On-Page SEO: Optimizing Titles, Meta Descriptions, and More

 • SEO Benefits: Search engines favor descriptive URLs that hint at the page’s topic.
 It can influence how your page ranks in search results.

-• Shareability: Clean URLs are easier to remember, type, and share on social media or in text messages.
+• Shareability: Clean URLs are easier to remember, type, and share on social media or text messages.

 Quick Tips for Crafting Neat URLs: